zamzx/infyWiki/README.md

 LLM driven features ?

-credit to a few hours wrangling with chat-gpt
+credit to a little wrangling with chat-gpt